 Customize recommendations based on data

-Since your e-commerce storefront can’t exploit some of the benefits of physical merchandising (visually striking product displays, can’t-miss signage, in-person employee suggestions) you need to make sure your customers see the recommendations that are right for them.
-Use all the solutions at your disposal to create a 360-degree view of your customer with a unified database, then use AI and ML to create relevant product suggestions based on this single vision of their consumer behavior.
+Since your e-commerce storefront can’t take advantage of some of the benefits of in-person merchandising (visually striking product displays, can’t-miss signage, employee suggestions) you need to make sure that your customers see the products that are right for them.
+Use all the solutions at your disposal to create a 360-degree view of your customer with a unified database, then use AI and ML to create relevant product suggestions based on this single, clear vision of consumer behavior.

-When you factor in that the cloud containing these intelligence functionalities can scale to handle the massive spikes in traffic that the holidays bring, the benefits become even more evident.
-These cloud-based tools can offer suggestions in real-time as the shopper is browsing your site, factoring in not only the consumer’s purchase history, but also items that are currently trending.
+These cloud-based tools use real-time data, and can offer suggestions to the shopper as they are browsing your site, factoring in not only the consumer’s purchase history, but also items that are currently trending with other shoppers.
 As user behavior is identified across channels through data mapping, the recommendation algorithms will “learn” from this data and change accordingly to make more precise suggestions.

 The more quickly you adopt these tools to help you make sense of your data as shoppers hop from one sales channel to another, the more ground you can gain in the race to provide the most satisfying customer experience.

 This holiday season shopping will largely happen on mobile.
 According to predictions from AppAnnie, U.S. consumers will spend more than 900 million hours on mobile shopping apps in the next few months - that’s a 20% increase over last year.

 Mobile will drive purchasing – but that doesn’t mean people won’t be visiting physical stores. eMarketer expects mobile apps to drive an increase in click and collect transactions.
 With shoppers increasingly concerned about out of stocks and delivery issues, retailers should expect a huge shift to click and collect transactions, especially in the days right before the holidays.